bahgaat/scheme-interpreter/ReadMe.md

 # Scheme Interpreter

-In this project, I have developed an interpreter for a subset of the Scheme language using python.
+An interpreter for a subset of the Scheme language using python.
-Also, i have implemented some small programs in Scheme.